© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 These systems are able to detect when a major structural failure has occurred and to stop the test.
 In the case of less dramatic failures, the automated systems will not stop, and the expert eye of a test engineer is needed to detect the problem.

-Most standards for seating include some requirements to ensure that in normal use the seating will not cause injury to the user are a result of sharp edges, or 'squeeze points'.
+Most standards for seating include some requirements to ensure that in normal use the seating will not cause injury to the user as a result of sharp edges, or 'squeeze points'.
 To avoid sharp edges, a minimum radius for edges may be specified.
-The definition of squeeze points is a difficult area, and, in many cases, the determination of any such danger is subjective.
+The definition of squeeze (or shear) points is a difficult area, and, in many cases the determination of any such danger is subjective.
 Whether or not a squeeze point exists requires very careful consideration of the design and construction of the seating.
-A squeeze point is a danger point on seating, and may be defined in a standard with reference to any parts which move relative to each other in normal use.
-A user may trap his finger in a squeeze point, or perhaps in other features.
+A squeeze point can be a danger point on seating, and may be defined in a standard with reference to any parts which move relative to each other in normal use.
+A user may trap his or her finger in an office chair mechanism or perhaps in another feature.
 Whether or not the parts do move relative to each other in normal use is not always easy to decide.
 Another safety requirement may be that ends of hollow components (such as tubes) are closed or capped to prevent fingers becoming trapped.

 Which test standard to use?